Al-Hatab Square

-Al-Hatab Square (ساحة الحطب, Sahat al Hatab) is one of the oldest squares in the Syrian city of Aleppo.
+Al-Hatab Square (ساحة الحطب, Sahat al Hatab) is one of the oldest squares in the city of Aleppo.
 It is located in the old Jdeydeh Quarter, outside the historic walls of the Ancient City of Aleppo.
 The square suffered catastrophic damage during the Syrian civil war.

 History

 In 1400, the Mongol-Turkic leader Tamerlane captured the city of Aleppo from the Mamluks and massacred many of its inhabitants.
 After the withdrawal of the Mongols, the Muslim population returned to Aleppo.
 In contrast the Christian residents, unable to resettle in their own city quarters, established a new neighbourhood just to the north of the city walls in the early 1420s.
 This area became known as Aleppo's al-Jdeydeh (Jdeideh) Quarter (for "new district" in Arabic).

 Al-Hatab Square became the centre of this newly established quarter and was surrounded by many churches, hammams, khans, caravanserais and caeserias.
 Many Christians chose this area as a number of fifteenth century churches had been located there.
 A number of structures here were built on earlier Byzantine foundations.
 By the seventeenth century, a mosque (al-Sharaf Mosque), and sprawling waqf complex with shops and coffee house were established near there to help service the local inhabitants and visitors.
 Many Armenians also settled in the area as early as the 1600s to develop the growing silk trade with Persia.

 The square and khans quickly became one of the busiest commercial hubs of the city.
 Many European traders would also come to do business here as many of their local agents and translators lived in this area.

 The 1850 massacre of Christians and others in Aleppo also originated in and around Al-Hatab Square.